 Boat safaris on the Kazinga Channel

 Kazinga Channel is a natural stream of water 32km long that connects Lakes Edward and George.
-The channel harbors plenty of wildlife.
+The channel harbours plenty of wildlife.
 An afternoon boat ride on the Kazinga Channel is a highlight of the safari in Queen Elizabeth National Park that rewards with wonderful sightings of Hippos, Crocodiles, Monitor Lizards, Elephants, Buffaloes and Antelopes.

 The channel is a birdwatcher’s paradise!
 Hundreds of water species congregate along the banks of the Kazinga Channel.
 It is the best place to catch the African Fish Eagle in action, and the African Skimmer doing the skimming on the water for fish.